ild-games/Ancona/README.md

 	1. Download cmake and sfml
 	2. Open a shell in the project directory
-	3. Create a dir named Build
+	3. Create a dir named build
 	4. Change into build directory
 	5. Run the command "cmake .."
 	6. Run the command "make"